isontheline/pro.webssh.net/documentation/src/docs/documentation/frequently-asked-questions.md

 ??? abstract "Can I define a Private Key inside the ssh_config file to be used globally for all connections?"
     No, WebSSH does not support - yet - defining a Private Key inside the ssh_config file for global use across all connections.
     I hope to add this feature in a future release.

+??? abstract "How can I send a Return (Enter) key in a WebSSH snippet?"
+    To send a Return (Enter) key in a WebSSH snippet, simply make a carriage return (new line) in the snippet editor where you want the Return key to be sent.

+??? abstract "How can I arrange or update my server list in WebSSH?"
+    WebSSH doesn't currently support arranging the server list manually.
+Servers are sorted alphabetically by default.
+However, you can use folders and tags to organize your servers into categories for easier access.